acalvino4/BruteForceLinearRegression/README.md

 * `anaconda-project run notebook` from local repo directory

 Or:
-Enter this repo's url on [juptyer nbviewer](https://nbviewer.jupyter.org/)
+Enter the .ipynb file's url on [juptyer nbviewer](https://nbviewer.jupyter.org/)